Arsène Lupin: Leblanc's "Herlock Sholmès"

 Leblanc introduced Sherlock Holmes to Lupin in the short story "Sherlock Holmes Arrives Too Late" in Je sais tout No. 17, 15 June 1906.
 In it, an aged Holmes meets a young Lupin for the first time.
 After legal objections from Arthur Conan Doyle, the name was changed to "Herlock Sholmès" either because of literary copyright on the character, or, as Maurice Leblanc's son claims, at Doyle's request.

-Sholmès returned in two more stories collected in Volume 2, "Arsène Lupin contre Herlock Sholmès", and then in a guest-starring role in the battle for the secret of the Hollow Needle in L'Aiguille creuse.
+Sholmès returned in two more stories collected in Volume 2, "Arsène Lupin versus Herlock Sholmes", and then in a guest-starring role in the battle for the secret of the Hollow Needle in L'Aiguille creuse.
 Arsène Lupin contre Herlock Sholmès was published in the United States in 1910 under the title "The Blonde Lady" which used the name "Holmlock Shears" for Sherlock Holmes, and "Wilson" for Watson.
 It is also stated in this book that Arsène Lupin is a vegetarian for "hygiene" reasons though he is not averse to eating meat to avoid being eccentric or stand out when in company while on the job.